Protecting the Island from weeds

-Noxious weeds are categorised according to the detrimental effect a plant has on the environment or ability to cause severe economic loss to agriculture.
+Noxious weeds are categorised according to a plant's detrimental effect on the environment or its ability to cause severe economic loss to agriculture.
 The management of noxious weeds is mandatory and prescribed under the NSW Noxious Weeds Act 1993.
 It is important to remove noxious weeds as it helps fulfil our role in protecting the island’s World Heritage Values and our obligations under the International Union for the Conservation of Nature (IUCN).

-The Lord Howe Island Board is recognised as a Noxious Weed Control Authority and is responsible for the administration of the Act on Lord Howe Island.
-As a Noxious Weed Control Authority, the Lord Howe Island Board conducts annual noxious weed inspections of perpetual and special leases to assist lessees identify any noxious weed problems.
+The Lord Howe Island Board is recognised as a Noxious Weed Control Authority and is responsible for administrating the Act on Lord Howe Island.
+As a Noxious Weed Control Authority, the Lord Howe Island Board conducts annual noxious weed inspections of perpetual and special leases to assist lessees in identifying any noxious weed problems.

-Up to 68 invasive plant species are declared noxious for Lord Howe Island under Weed Control Order 2014.
+Up to 68 invasive plant species are declared noxious for Lord Howe Island.

-The list of declared weed species may seem onerous; however many of the weeds are very limited in occurrence on Lord Howe Island.
-It also includes species declared for all of New South Wales.
+The list of declared weed species may seem onerous; however, many weeds are very limited in occurrence on Lord Howe Island.

-If you are uncertain with the identification of a potential weedy plant contact the Lord Howe Island Board for advice or refer to NSW WeedWise for species profiles.
+If you are uncertain about identifying a potential weedy plant, contact the Lord Howe Island Board for advice or refer to NSW WeedWise for species profiles.

 Some noxious weeds can be hard to control.
-It is important to get the recommended weed control techniques right in the first place to save time and money.
+Use the information in the brochure below to choose the best weed control method, and to save time and money.

-Contact the Lord Howe Island Board if you require assistance in the identification or removal of noxious weeds.
+Contact the Lord Howe Island Board if you require assistance in identifying or removing noxious weeds.